-As we wrote in the previous post, our team relocated from Ukraine to Estonia and took part in acceleration program of Startup Wise Guys.
+As we wrote in the previous post, our team relocated from Ukraine to Estonia and took part in acceleration program.

 During the program, we finally understood that product is not fully solving the problem of a customer.
 Moreover, that it was not so easy for our users to integrate the tool inside their infrastructure.